baychub/open_model_zoo/demos/gaze_estimation_demo/README.md

 @endsphinxdirective

-### Run-Time Control Keys
+### Runtime Control Keys

-The demo allows you to control what information is displayed in run-time.
+The demo allows you to control what information is displayed at runtime.
 The following keys are supported:

 * G - to toggle displaying gaze vector